donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/BASHexercise.md

-# Exercise: Putting Commands into a Script, and Setting the Script as Executable.
+# Exercise: Putting Commands into a Script, and Setting the Script as Executable

 ## Task